-To increase the chances of a successful petition, you can askan advocate from CVA to assist you with the documentation and filing.
+To increase the chances of a successful petition, ask an advocate from VAVP to assist you with the documentation and filing.
 Attending the petition hearing and having to testify can be confusing and frightening, but you do not have to handle this alone.
 Your advocate can guide you through the process and accompany you to court hearings for the injunction.